-Here is the original email message I received from Travis inquiring about setting up his first appointment with me:
+Here is the original email message I received from Travis:

 “I came across Timothy’s website one day, while searching how to “cure” my chronic blushing.
 I am an actor and had been dealing with severe blushing while on stage.
 It was also spreading into my personal daily life.
 My confidence was suffering badly, and my blushing was starting to cause panic attacks while at auditions and while filming.
 It had reached an unmanageable level, where i was blushing because i was nervous about blushing.
 I have been working with Timothy for about 2 months now, and i can say the results have been absolutely life changing.
 I find myself in such a better mood, oftentimes even being overwhelmed with excitement for life.
 I feel much more calm.
 My anxiety levels have been almost nonexistent, and it’s been a few weeks since I’ve had a blushing episode.
 Timothy has truly been a blessing.
 I turn 40 next week, and I feel like I am finally starting to LIVE! – Travis”

 Travis and I saw each other for a one hour session every week using FaceTime.
-We used an eclectic mixture of Gestalt processing, somatic focusing, guided meditation, EFT, and bilateral tapping.
-Here is a synopsis of each of our first 9 sessions based on my notes the day of each session:
+We used an eclectic mixture of Gestalt processing, somatic focusing, guided meditation, EFT and bilateral tapping.
+Here is a synopsis of each of our first 9 sessions based on my notes:

 The more it happens the more he fears it happening.
 He shared about a panic attack he had a year ago, and another he had recently during an acting audition.